iterative/dvc.org/content/blog/2022-04-18-terraform-provider.md

 leverage spot instances, the setup becomes even more complex - they need to make sure the training progress is not lost during spot instance recovery.
 This is time-consuming, and requires expertise in both DevOps and Machine Learning.
-On top of that, the costs of training in a cloud environment can be high due to not only the need for specific hardware, but also individual responsibility to shut down instances when training is complete.
+On top of that, the costs of training in a cloud environment can be high due to the need for specific hardware and the individual responsibility to shut down instances when training is complete.

 To address the specific needs of machine learning teams, we have built the